Andy316C/Work-CMS/README.md

   <img src= './images/viewDept.png'>
   <br>

-  Updating requests, will return the success data
+  Updating requests, will return the success data. and will return a "Entry Added" if the entry was successfull
   <img src= './images/updateEmployee.png'>
   <br>